CodyNicholson/Backend_Development_Notes/Software_Development_Process/Software_Refactoring/whenToRefactorBadSmells.md

 -

-Shotgun surgety happends when you make one change to the system that results in you having to make small little changes in a lot of other places in the code.
+Shotgun surgery happens when you make one change to the system that results in you having to make small little changes in a lot of other places in the code.
 This can be a symptom of functionality being spread too thin among many different classes, too much coupling.
-To fix this we can use the move field/method and inline class refactoring techniques to bring the related pieces of functionality together
+To fix this we can use the move field/method and in-line class refactoring techniques to bring the related pieces of functionality together

 -